Wallingford neighbors search for answers after 4 found dead in fire

 The King County Medical Examiner’s Office said the names of those killed won’t be released until Tuesday afternoon because of the holiday weekend.

-The family had been living for about two years in the four-bedroom rental home at North 48th Street and Whitman Avenue North.

-In the days after the fire, neighbors placed flowers in front of the heavily charred home.
+The family had been living for about two years in the four-bedroom rental home at North 48th Street and Whitman Avenue North, where neighbors placed flowers in the days after the fire.

 Richard Arnold, who lives nearby, described the couple as friendly, warm and ordinary.